MATH 121/6.0 - Differential and Integral Calculus

 - An ability to apply knowledge of the topics above to solve extended problems, both abstract and applied.

-- An ability to communicate and present such mathematical problem-solving skills in printed documents that combine explanatory English text with mathematical equations and graphs in a coherent and comprehensible way.
+- An ability to communicate and present such mathematical problem-solving skills by combining explanatory English text with mathematical equations and graphs in a coherent and comprehensible way.